thehyve/fairspace/adr/014_vocabulary_editing.md

     Another approach would be to implement consistency checks ourselves.
 This would be feasible, as our vocabulary only has a limited set of functionality.
 The main thing to check for consistency is the domain and range of each property, which is not very complicated.

+    Yet another way would be to use the W3C standard [SHACL](https://www.w3.org/TR/shacl/).
+It provides a way to specify constraints on an RDF model.
+Using this standard we can specify the constraints we need on our vocabulary.
+There is a library that connects [SHACL validation with Apache Jena](https://github.com/TopQuadrant/shacl).
+    RDF4J also seems to have [built-in support for SHACL validation](https://github.com/eclipse/rdf4j/issues/743).

-    Either way, performing the consistency checks will be a burden for performance and complexity of the system
+    Either way, performing the consistency checks will be a burden for performance and complexity of the system.
+However, using
+    SHACL seems to be a straight-forward and standards-compliant way of performing the validation.

 * **Decision**:
   * The vocabulary is stored in a separate graph in the metadata database.
+  * The vocabulary is structured based on the [SHACL](https://www.w3.org/TR/shacl/) w3c standard.
-  * The vocabulari API provides fine-grained APIs for modifying the vocabulary
+  * The vocabulary API provides fine-grained APIs for modifying the vocabulary
   * The vocabulary API ensures internal consistency of the vocabulary
-  * The vocabulary API ensures consistency between the data and the vocabulary by prohibiting any vocabulary changes that conflict with existing metadata.
+  * The vocabulary API ensures consistency between the data and the vocabulary by prohibiting any vocabulary changes on properties that are used in the current metadata.
-  * The metadata API ensures consistency between the data and the vocabulary by prohibiting any metadata changes changes that conflict with the vocabulary.
+  * The metadata API ensures consistency between the data and the vocabulary by prohibiting any metadata changes changes that conflict with the vocabulary, by leveraging existing SHACL validation libraries.
-  * Consistency checks are implemented manually by verifying the domain and range of each property involved in a metadata update.

 * **Consequences**:
-  * Modifying the vocabulary on a running instance would require API calls, instead of just deploying a new version
-  * Other parts of the system must be aware of the fact that the vocabulary can change.
+  * Other parts of the system (e.g. metadata api or frontend) must be aware of the fact that the vocabulary can change.
   * The metadata is restricted to the information model described in the vocabulary
   * The performance will be affected by doing consistency checks for every write to the metadata model or the vocabulary.